adam-cowley/neode/README.md

 });
 ```
 ### Extending a Schema definition
-**TODO** You can inherit the schema of a class and extend by calling the extend method.
+You can inherit the schema of a class and extend by calling the extend method.

 ```
 instance.extend(original, new, schema)